Rise of Canada separatist leader poses electoral challenge for PM Trudeau

 Working with the avowedly separatist Bloc poses a risk for federal parties committed to keeping Canada together.

-"The Bloc have the clearest and most direct message in Quebec ... they are the party to watch as a spoiler for the Liberals," said Nanos Research Chairman Nik Nanos.
+"The Bloc ... are the party to watch as a spoiler for the Liberals," said Nanos Research Chairman Nik Nanos.

 "A potentially reinvigorated Bloc in a minority parliament makes the governing coalition calculus more complicated."